 In Earthship Brighton the first 'use' of water is in the sinks and showers and after this it becomes 'grey water'.
 Grey water is waste water that has not been mixed with human waste, and is easy to treat with a low intensity plant based system.
 The grey water is first fed through a grease and particle filter and then slowly travels through the grey water planter systems.

-In Earthship Brighton, the system is two botanical treatment cells which clean the water with plants.
-The cells are located next to south-facing windows so that the plants thrive in the environment of sunlight and nutrient-rich water.
+In Earthship Brighton, the plants of two botanical treatment cells clean the water.
+The cells are located next to south-facing windows so that the plants thrive in an environment of sunlight and nutrient-rich water.
 The planters use a variety of natural systems to clean the water, including transpiration, evaporation, oxygenation and rhizology - treatment through the bacteria that thrive around the plants root systems.

-The virtual tour is now complete, to get a more detailed explanation either visit Earthship Brighton for one of our regular tours or read Earthships: building a zero carbon future for homes.
+The virtual tour is now complete, to get a more detailed explanation either visit Earthship Brighton for one of our regular tours or read 'Earthships in Europe'